spyker77/agentic-rag/README.md

   - *Low Score Indicates*: The answer is off-topic.
 This can be due to poor context precision or a prompt that doesn't properly guide the LLM.
 - **`answer_correctness`**: The overall score that measures the accuracy of the answer against the ground truth.
   - *Low Score Indicates*: The system is failing.
 Use the other four metrics to diagnose whether the problem lies in **retrieval** (`context_recall`) or **generation** (`faithfulness`).

+The `deepeval` implementation uses a **pytest-based test suite** that evaluates the RAG system across multiple scenarios with two core metrics:

+- **`AnswerRelevancyMetric`**: Measures how well the answer addresses the specific question asked.
+- **`FaithfulnessMetric`**: Measures how factually consistent the answer is with the retrieved context.

+**DeepEval vs Ragas:**

+- **DeepEval**: Uses LLM-as-a-judge for evaluation, pytest-based testing framework, focuses on conversational scenarios and comprehensive test coverage
+- **Ragas**: Uses both LLM-based and statistical metrics, supports local LLMs, specializes in RAG-specific evaluation with 5 comprehensive metrics

 ## Getting Started